iivanoo/covid-apps-observer/data/data_us/reports/resources/org.ascension.android.ascn.onlinecare___12.0.16.005_01/report.md

 > Waste of money, first time meeting a new doctor and she kept pushing a prescription on me.
 I'm not paying for a prescription that I'm not even sure I'll need.
 Doctor had horrible bedside manners too.
 Waste of a co-pay.<br> :date: __2020-10-01 17:17:51__

 > Download just spins and spins.
 Wont do anything<br> :date: __2020-09-17 23:49:55__

-> Charged me for a 30 second visit, complained about a UTI and they asked me how long its been since my last one.
-3 months.
-I was told they couldn't help because it hasn't been 4 months.
-Now I paid $60 for nothing.
-Total BS.<br> :date: __2020-08-12 03:45:34__